Chunny2025/-RefuDAO--Identity---Aid-Management-for-Refugees/README.md

-# 🏛️ RefuDAO: Identity & Aid Management for Refugees
+# Identity & Aid Management for Refugees

 ## 🎯 Overview
 RefuDAO is a decentralized solution for managing refugee identities and aid distribution using blockchain technology.
 The system enables trusted NGOs to verify refugee identities and coordinate aid disbursement through a transparent DAO structure.